matter-labs/zksync-era/prover/crates/bin/prover_fri/README.md

 # FRI Prover

-Implementation of the prover.
+Implementation of the circuit prover.

-While technically CPU proving is possible, right now the GPU prover is the only supported implementation.
+GPU circuit proving is the only maintained implementation.
+CPU circuit proving has been deprecated.